-8.3 Liquidity: The Council has adopted a voluntary measure of its exposure to liquidity risk by monitoring the amount it can borrow each quarter without giving prior notice.
+7.3 Liquidity: The Council has adopted a voluntary measure of its exposure to liquidity risk by monitoring the amount cash available within three months, including bank deposits, call accounts and money market funds.

-Liquidity risk indicator Target Total sum borrowed in past 3 months without prior notice £2m
+Liquidity risk indicator Target Total cash available within 3 months £1m

-8.4 Interest rate exposures: This indicator is set to control the Council's exposure to interest rate risk.
+7.4 Interest Rate Exposures: This indicator is set to control the Council's exposure to interest rate risk.
 The upper limits on the one-year revenue impact of a 1% rise or fall in interest rates will be: